sepehr-safaeian/asi/README.md

 AutoInstaller is a command-line interface (CLI) application written in Go (Golang) that facilitates the installation of various software packages.
 It automates the download and installation process based on a predefined list of software.

+## Installation Status

+AutoInstaller is currently undergoing an automated installation process.
+Please be patient while the system completes the installation of the designated software packages.
+This process may take some time depending on the number and size of the software packages being installed.

+Once the installation is complete, you will receive a notification indicating that the AutoInstaller is ready for use.
+In the meantime, feel free to explore other sections of this README to learn more about the features and capabilities of AutoInstaller.

+Thank you for your patience and understanding.

 ## Features